nais/doc/docs/observability/how-to/migrate-from-appd.md

         - id: elastic-apm
 ```

+!!! info

+    If you have multiple virtual environments for your application you can set the `deployment.environment.name` resource attribute in your `nais.yaml` file to differentiate between them like so:

+    ```yaml
+    spec:
+      env:
+        - name: OTEL_RESOURCE_ATTRIBUTES
+          value: service.environment.name=q1
+    ```

-You can remove any references to AppDymamics in the `.spec.env` and `.spec.vault` sections of your `nais.yaml` file.
+You can now safly remove any references to AppDymamics in the `.spec.env` and `.spec.vault` sections of your `nais.yaml` file.

 ## Resources